ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 reasonable number of incoming packets while waiting for the first REGISTER_CLIENT_CID capsule.

+Importantly, registering connection IDs does not introduce any delay in communication between client and target unless port sharing is supported and there is an unlikely client CID collision.
+The client and target can always communicate over the tunnel without having to wait for registrations to be acknowledged.
+Forwarded mode requires CID/VCID mappings be communicated and acknowledged, and, as a consequence, cannot be leveraged without a round trip.
+This is particularly pronounced when chaining proxies because registration happens sequentially.
+While waiting for forwarded mode to become enabled, clients SHOULD communicate over tunneled mode to avoid end to end delays.

 ## REGISTER_CLIENT_CID {#capsule-reg-client}

 The REGISTER_CLIENT_CID capsule is sent by the client and contains a single